shivlokhande10/DS5220/README.md

 ## Conclusion

 This project demonstrates how to preprocess data, train a machine learning model, and evaluate its performance.
 The Random Forest classifier provides a robust solution for predicting credit risk based on the given dataset.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or suggestions, feel free to open an issue or contact me at [your_email@example.com].